Random lattice triangulations: Structure and algorithms: Structural properties

-An immediate corollary is the following. \begin{proposition} Let $a,b$ be positive and coprime.
-The infinite family of parallel lines with slope $(a,b)$ and horizontal separation~$a^{-1}$ (and thus vertical separation~$b^{-1}$) partitions~$\zset^2$, in the sense that every integer point lies on one of the lines. \end{proposition}
+\begin{proposition} Let $a,b$ be positive and coprime.
+The infinite family of parallel lines with slope $(a,b)$, horizontal separation~$a^{-1}$ (and thus vertical separation~$b^{-1}$) and such that one line in the family passes through $(0,0)$ partitions~$\zset^2$, in the sense that every integer point lies on one of the lines. \end{proposition}

 Given any triangulation~$\sigma$, consider an arbitrary edge~$\sigma_x$ that is not horizontal or vertical.
-Let its slope be $(a,b)$ with $a,b$ coprime, and denote its upper and lower endpoints by~$p_1,p_2$ respectively.
-By Proposition~\ref{prop:closest} and its proof we may identify the unique closest integer point to the right of~$\sigma_x$ that lies horizontally and vertically between $p_1$ and~$p_2$.
+Let its slope be $(a,b)$ with $a,b$ coprime, and denote its upper and lower endpoints by~$p_1,p_2$, respectively.
+By Proposition~\ref{prop:closest} and its proof, we may identify the unique closest integer point to the right of~$\sigma_x$ that lies horizontally and vertically between $p_1$ and~$p_2$.
 Call this point~$p_3$.
 By symmetry there is a corresponding closest point~$p_4$ on the other side of~$\sigma_x$, so that $x$ is the midpoint of the line segment~$p_3p_4$.
-The points $p_1,p_3,p_2,p_4$ form the vertices of the {\it minimal parallelogram\/} of~$\sigma_x$ mentioned earlier: $\sigma_x$~can be flipped to the shorter edge $p_3p_4$ iff all edges of the minimal parallelogram are present in the triangulation.
+The points $p_1,p_3,p_2,p_4$ form the vertices of the \textit{minimal parallelogram} of~$\sigma_x$ mentioned earlier: $\sigma_x$~can be flipped to the shorter edge $p_3p_4$ if and only if all edges of the minimal parallelogram are present in the triangulation.

-The following statement identifies a region centered on the minimal parallelogram that is free of integer points.
-(See Figure~\ref{fig:excluded}.)

-\begin{proposition} Let $\sigma_x$ be any non-horizontal and non-vertical triangulation edge with endpoints $p_1,p_2$ and minimal parallelogram $p_1p_3p_2p_4$.
-Then the shaded region in Figure~\ref{fig:excluded} (the ``excluded region") does not contain any integer points in its interior. \end{proposition}

-{\bf Note:} The excluded region is the union of two strips with parallel sides that extend to the boundaries of~$\Lo$.
-The intersection of the two strips is the minimal parallelogram of~$\sigma_x$.
+Let $\sigma_x$ be any nonhorizontal and nonvertical triangulation edge with endpoints $p_1,p_2$ and minimal parallelogram $p_1p_3p_2p_4$.
+We define the \textit{excluded region} of $\sigma_x$ as the union of two strips with parallel sides that extend to the boundaries of~$\Lambda^0$, whose intersection is the minimal parallelogram of~$\sigma_x$; see the shaded region in Figure~\ref{fig:excluded}.
 The complement of the excluded region consists of four disjoint closed cones, which we shall call $R_1,R_2,R_3,R_4$, as shown in Figure~\ref{fig:excluded} (so the apex of~$R_i$ is~$p_i$).
+The following proposition establishes that the excluded region is free of integer points.

+\begin{proposition} The excluded region of any nonhorizontal and nonvertical triangulation edge does not contain any integer points in its interior. \end{proposition}